 |20V||2.25 – 3.0A||3.0 – 5.0A|

-Google’s Pixel series utilizes the official Power Delivery specification.
-Apple also implements the standard in the iPhone 8, iPhone X, and latest MacBooks.
-Many companies prefer their own proprietary charging standards.
+Google’s Pixel series utilizes the official Power Delivery specification, and the technology is supported in the vast majority of flagship smartphones today.
+Apple also implements the standard in the iPhone 8, iPhone X, iPhone XS, and latest MacBooks.
+However, many companies prefer their own proprietary charging standards out of the box.

 Qualcomm Quick Charge